Raising kidney cancer awareness

 If you hate kidney cancer as much as we do click LIKE!

-The 10th Annual Michael J. Garner Renal Run™ 5K course is a flat, fast, scenic, and USA Track & Field certified.
-The traditional out and back trail course starts and finishes at River West Festival Park
+The 11th Annual Michael J. Garner Renal Run™️ 5K course is a flat, fast, scenic, and USA Track & Field certified.
+The loop trail course starts and finishes at River West Festival Park.

 River West Festival Park 2100 S Jackson Ave, Tulsa, OK 74107